Formal category theory in $\infty$-equipments I: Example: the double ∞ -category of internal categories

 In order to prove the above proposition, we will make use of the following construction and observation (cf.\ Proposition 4.16 and Lemma 4.17 of \cite{HaugsengMorita}):

 \begin{construction} Let $f : [m] \rightarrow [n]$ be a map of posets.
-Then we will write $D(f)$ for the set that measures the non-cellularity of $f$, i.e.\, it is given by the difference of the convex hull of $\im(f)$ and $\im(f)$:
+Then we will write $D(f)$ for the set that measures the non-cellularity of $f$, i.e.\, it is given by the difference between the convex hull of $\im(f)$ and $\im(f)$:

 We define a functor

 that carries an indexed poset $[k_\bullet]$ to the triangle

 where $f_{[k_\bullet]}$ is the map